flatironinstitute/sciware/24_Types/main.md

 ```

 - This now works for any type (as long as you can write logic that makes sense)
+- There are ways to add restrictions to the type parameter

 ### Numpy